Kaito999/stroke-risk-prediction/README.md

 Stroke is the second leading cause of death globally.
 This repository contains the code and documentation for a educational research project on stroke risk prediction.
 The project investigates the escalating incidence of strokes, leveraging a Kaggle-sourced dataset with 11 clinical features.

 ## Materials & Methods
-The project utilizes a Kaggle-sourced dataset with 11 clinical features.
 The dataset undergoes data preprocessing, exploratory data analysis, and the development of logistic regression and XGBoost models.

 - Exploratory Data Analysis (EDA)
   The EDA process involves visualization tools such as R and ggplot2 to analyze stroke events across demographic and lifestyle factors.
 Unexpected findings, such as the relationship between glucose levels and strokes, are explored.